carolinecorbieres/ArtlasCatalogues/2_OCR/2_ALTO_XML_trans/README.md

 # Transformation and evaluation of the ALTO-XML files

-The core idea of redesigning the ALTO-XML files in order to be injected into the GROBID-dictionaries is described [here](https://github.com/ljpetkovic/OCR-cat/blob/master/eval_ALTO/README.md).<br>
+The core idea of redesigning the ALTO-XML files in order to be injected into the GROBID-dictionaries is available [here](https://github.com/ljpetkovic/OCR-cat/blob/master/eval_ALTO/README.md).<br>

-Here we present the updated version of the code, which includes:
+Here we present the updated version of the code, which includes the transformation of **all the files** in all the catalogue folders.<br>

-* correcting the **"full" malformed tags** (containing either `b` or `i`);
-* transformation of **all the files** in all the catalogue folders;
-* automatic mm10 to pixels conversion with respect to **different image resolutions** for each catalogue.
+Another major new feature includes the automatic mm10 to pixels conversion with respect to **different image resolutions** for each catalogue.

 ### Preliminaries